adrianhoehne/llama.cpp/docs/development/moe-hot-cache-developer-guide.en.md

 The change adds an optional hot cache for MoE experts.

 Without the hot cache, the server should behave like the previous llama.cpp path.
+The hot-cache path is designed for `--cpu-moe`: normal MoE expert tensors stay on the CPU/RAM path, while only selected hot experts are copied into the GPU cache.
 The experimental path only becomes active when a non-zero hot-cache budget is configured:

 ```text
 --moe-hot-cache-max-mib != 0